jsherman999/StreamRank/DEPLOYMENT_SUMMARY.md

 ## 🎉 You're Ready!

-Your iRankThee AI application is fully configured and ready to deploy on your Mac Mini M4 Pro!
+Your iRankThee application is fully configured and ready to deploy on your Mac Mini M4 Pro!

 ### Quick Start:
 ```bash